 5 Strategies for Using a HELOC to Build Wealth

-Since 2020, home values have experienced significant appreciation, driven by increased demand as buyers sought more space in the wake of the pandemic, not to mention the historically low mortgage rates many already locked in.
+Since 2020, home values have experienced significant appreciation, driven by increased demand as buyers sought more space in the wake of the pandemic while taking advantage of prior historically low mortgage rates.
 According to various market analyses, the average home price has surged by at least 20% across most regions.

 This appreciation creates a unique opportunity to use available home equity to build wealth by using loan products such as a home equity line of credit (HELOC).
 Although it may seem counterintuitive to “go into debt” to build wealth, it can often be mathematically proven to fast-track one’s path to financial freedom.

-This strategy is borrowed from the Velocity Banking method, which has helped homeowners around the world use HELOCs to pay off their mortgages faster and consolidate of high interest debt for the last three decades.
-Needless to say, these same cash flow efficiencies can be applied to acquiring assets that appreciate, create steady cash flow, or both.
+In fact, this HELOC strategy is borrowed from the Velocity Banking method, which for the last three decades has helped homeowners around the world use HELOCs to pay off their existing mortgages faster and consolidate high-interest debt.
+Many of these same tools and tactics were applied when figuring out how to use home equity to build wealth.

 What Exactly is Home Equity?

-Quite simply, home equity is the difference between the value of what you own vs. what you owe on your home.
-It’s the value of your home minus any outstanding loans against it.
+Quite simply, home equity is the current market value of your home minus any outstanding loans against it.

-The simplest way to calculate home equity is to imagine how much cash you would deposit in your bank account if you sold your house today after paying off any closing costs and loans against it.
+The simplest way to calculate home equity is to imagine how much cash you would deposit in your bank account if you sold your house today, after paying off any home loans and closing costs.

-The problem with home equity is that it’s a phantom number that floats up and down but doesn’t have any real utility in your life until you either sell your house or do a cash-out refinance…
+The problem with home equity is that it’s just a phantom number that floats up and down but doesn’t do anything in your life until you either sell your house or do a cash-out refinance.

 Table of Contents